Local ethnic nationalism

-Local ethnic nationalism, simply local nationalism or local ethnic chauvinism is a term first used by Mao Zedong regarding perceived nationalist sentiment of certain groups in mainland China and Taiwan.
+Local ethnic nationalism, simply local nationalism or local ethnic chauvinism is a term first used by Mao Zedong regarding perceived nationalist sentiment of certain groups in China.

-In mainland China, "local ethnic nationalism/chauvinism" contrasts with "Han nationalism" (or "Han chauvinism"), but both are perceived as divisive ideas.
+In the People's Republic of China, the term "local ethnic nationalism" is often used alongside "Han chauvinism."
+According to the Chinese Communist Party's official line, both are seen as "deviations" from Marxist ethnic theory that could hurt national unity.
+While the government says it opposes both, in reality, the "local nationalism" label is frequently used to crackdown on minority groups in Xinjiang, Tibet, and Inner Mongolia.

 History

-From the 1930s to 1945, the Japanese imperialists proclaimed the idea of "national liberation" and "national self-determination" to encourage the separation of Northeast China and North China from the rest of the country.

 During the Taiwan under Japanese rule, Xie Xuehong supported "Taiwan independence" (rather than pan-Chinese nationalism) by organizing the Taiwanese Communist Party in Shanghai.
 In the 1950s, Taiwan Democratic Self-Government League leader Xie supported Taiwanese self-determination over Chinese unification, which led to her being denounced as a "local [ethnic] nationalist" by Mao Zedong and his supporters during the Anti-Rightist Campaign.

+Local ethnic nationalism was an issue when leaders of the former East Turkestan Republic joined with Han Chinese communists to form a governing coalition in Xinjiang.

 On September 1, 1979, Deng Xiaoping, while listening to the report of the 14th National Conference on United Front Work, said: There are indeed many problems in the national work to which attention should be paid; the current issue is how to strengthen national unity and oppose 'great Han-ism' (大漢族主義) and 'local ethnic nationalism' (地方民族主義), and there is also 'great [ethnic] nationalism' (大民族主義) in some ethnic minorities.

-Hong Kong nationalism

-Hong Kong nationalism recognizes Hongkongers as individual minzu as distinct from "Chinese nation/ethnicity".
-The term minzu (民族) may mean "ethnic group" depending on the context, but may also mean "nation" in a broad sense.
-Therefore, Hong Kong nationalists who reject the concept of "Chinese nation/ethnicity" and insist on "Hong Konger nation/ethnicity" can also be called local [ethnic] nationalism.